clarisma/geodesk-docs/_source/python/editing.md

 > .property tags

 The feature’s tags (as a `dict` of key/value pairs).
 Setting this attribute to a new `dict` (or list of tuples) replaces all tags.

+> .property x

+The x-coordinate of a node (GeoDesk Mercator projection)

+> .property y

+The y-coordinate of a node (GeoDesk Mercator projection)

+> .property lon

+The longitude of a node (WGS-84)

+> .property lat

+The latitude of a node (WGS-84)

 > .property original

 The original [`Feature`](Feature#Feature), or `None` for a newly created feature. *Read-only*